 Experience the stunning taste of a real Peruvian Coffee

 Peru is a stunningly beautiful country that is enveloped by a diverse range of captivating natural sights.
 Complimented by warm people and charming villages.
-You will find yourself waking up to magnificent sunrises that coats the entire sky with a welcoming glow.
+You will find yourself waking up to magnificent sunrises that coat the sky with a welcoming glow.

-If you’re a coffee drinker, that sunrise might also cause a craving for some delicious coffee.
-Something that Peru will gladly grant you in kind.
+If you’re a coffee drinker, that sunrise might also cause a craving for some delicious coffee – something that Peru will gladly grant you.
 Peru produces coffee thanks to its fertile soil and generous amount of rainfall.
-In fact, it is the third largest grower of organic coffee.
-Providing coffee without the use of pesticides or other chemicals.
+In fact, it’s the third largest grower of organic coffee, providing coffee without the use of pesticides or other chemicals.

-If you have ever been to Starbucks — we all have been tempted by their overly sweetened frappuccinos.
-Then you may have sipped on a cup of Fair Trade Peruvian coffee.
+We all have been tempted by overly sweetened frappuccinos at Starbucks – which probably included Fair Trade Peruvian coffee.
 However, experiencing a cup of Peruvian coffee straight form the source is something that a coffee lover should not miss out on.

 Peru’s land is perfect for coffee

-At altitudes over 3940 ft (1200 m) along with a hefty amount of rain, coffee growers nurse their coffee cherries to maturity with pure spring waters and environmentally friendly techniques.
-Much of these techniques have been used by local, indigenous Quechuan communities for generations and are a large part of the reason the coffee is of such high quality.
+At altitudes over 3,940 ft (1,200 m) along with a hefty amount of rain, coffee growers nurse their coffee cherries to maturity with pure spring waters and environmentally friendly techniques.
+Much of these techniques have been used by local, indigenous Quechuan communities for generations and are a large part of the reason that the coffee is of such high quality.

-Another fantastic location in Peru for coffee can be found in the town of Quillabamba.
+Another fantastic location for coffee in Peru can be found in the town of Quillabamba.
 The capital of the La Convención Province in the Cusco Region.
-From the fertile soil of this hot and humid area springs three different types of Arabica trees: Typica, Bourbon, and Caturra.
-Shade pleasantly covers these trees, protecting their seeds, which allows for them to be delightfully cultivated into first-rate coffee beans.
+From the fertile soil of this hot and humid area, springs three different types of Arabica trees: Typica, Bourbon, and Caturra.
+Shade pleasantly covers these trees, protecting their seeds, which allows them to be delightfully cultivated into first-rate coffee beans.
 A cup of coffee brewed from these beans will be balanced with an agreeable acidity and a light almond taste.

 Now’s your chance!

 Coffee aficionados can rejoice that while they are in Peru there will be no shortage of exceptional coffee.
-Considering that 140,000 hectares of land in the country are dedicated to growing certified organic coffee beans.
+Especially considering that 140,000 hectares of land in the country is dedicated to growing certified organic coffee beans!
 There are plenty of opportunities to visit Peruvian coffee plantations whenever you find the time to journey to this wonderful land full of breathtaking nature, delicious food, warm people, and living history, not to mention excellent coffee!